Retailers offer sales and promotions throughout the year, but is there a rhyme or reason to it all?

 What To Buy In June

 June is here we’re preparing for the school year to end and for summer fun to begin.
-Just in time, we’ll see sales centered around outdoor fun, including outdoor games, inflatable pools, and bikes.
+Just in time, we’ll see sales centered around outdoor fun, including outdoor games, inflatable pools, and bikes, as well as some fitness-related deals.

 Perfect for rainy or hot days, there are also promotions centered around indoor entertainment, like video games and streaming services.